awsdocs/aws-license-manager-user-guide/doc_source/conversion-types.md

 ² Denotes that you have sourced your own SQL Server installation media \(\.iso, \.exe\)\.

+## Conversion paths<a name="conversion-paths"></a>

 The following table confirms if the source license model can be converted to another between BYOL and license included\.
+For more information, see [Convert a license type](conversion-procedures.md)\.

 **Important**
 Windows Server as BYOL with SQL Server as license included is an unsupported configuration\.